 - Trying to manage a relationship difficulty with a partner, parent or child

 - Self-esteem issues or a lack of confidence

 - Feeling stressed

 - Trauma, abuse and dissociation

 Counselling can help resolve difficulties by developing awareness and understanding, opening up new creative possibilities and making change possible.

-I am a registered British Association for Counselling and Psychotherapy (BACP) Accredited Counsellor and I am committed to providing counselling in a safe, confidential and non-judgemental environment; a space to explore difficulties and find resolution.
-As a registered member of the BACP I am bound by their code of Ethics and Practice.
+I am a registered with British Association for Counselling and Psychotherapy (BACP) and the National Counselling Society (NCS) as an Accredited Counsellor and I am committed to providing counselling in a safe, confidential and non-judgemental environment; a space to explore difficulties and find resolution.
+As a registered member of the BACP and NCS I am bound by their codes of Ethics and Practice.

 I am also a member of the BACP Private Practice division and an affiliate member of the National Centre for Eating Disorders.

 I work with adults and young adults aged 16 years old and over offering long term open-ended support and short interventions for an agreed time.
 I offer a place to take some time out to explore thoughts and feelings, feel supported and listened to and to understand conflict in your life.
 Please contact me to discuss what you would like counselling for and to see if we are a good fit to work together.

 Counselling sessions are 50 minutes long and usually take place once a week.
 The fee for each session is £50.